 Behavior analysis is a well-developed approach to solving social/emotional, behavioral, and learning problems for many different populations in many different settings.
 The M.A. program in Behavior Analysis focuses on the experimental, theoretical, and methodological aspects of the analysis of behaviors of individuals and how these behaviors denote different types of learning processes or problems.
 The processes at issue have become an efficient basis for understanding, and for changing, such behavioral disorders as are termed developmental disabilities and autism-spectrum disorders.

 The program requires the completion of 36 credits, includes a thesis and is designed so that all requirements can be met within two years.
 The curriculum consists of 21 credits in basic courses in behavior analysis and experimental psychology, 9 credits in electives and 6 thesis preparation credits.
 Applications are accepted until August 1.

-As a feature of this degree, The Behavior Analyst Certification Board, Inc. has approved the course sequence PSY 607, 651, 657, 658, 704 and 705 as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination.
+The Behavior Analyst Certification Board, Inc. has approved the course sequence PSY 607, 651, 657, 658, 704 and 705 as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination.
 Applicants will have to meet additional requirements to qualify for board certification.

 For more information about Behavior Analyst Certification, visit the BACB Web site.